AdobeDocs/experience-manager-65.en/help/assets/scene7.md

 >* In the classic UI, you can also search for **Flash** and **FXG**.
 Filtering for these in the touch-optimized UI is currently not supported.
 >
 >* When searching video, you are searching a single rendition.
 Results return the original rendition (only &ast;.mp4) and the encoded rendition.
->* When searching an adaptive video set, you are searching the the folder and all sub-folders but only if you have added a keyword to the search.
+>* When searching an adaptive video set, you are searchingthefolder and all sub-folders but only if you have added a keyword to the search.
 If you have not added a keyword, AEM does not search the sub-folders.
 >

 **[!UICONTROL Publish Status]** &ndash; You can filter for assets based on publication status: **[!UICONTROL Unpublished]** or **[!UICONTROL Published]**.
 If you do not select any **[!UICONTROL Publish Status]**, AEM by default searches all publish statuses.